Introduction and India’s Progress

 - Challenge: In 2015-16, 63.3% of rural households and 19.7% of urban households were not using improved sanitation facilities.
-According to the World Bank, more than 520 million in India were defecating in the open – the highest number in the world.
+According to the World Bank, over 520 million in India were defecating in the open – the highest number in the world.

-In the coming posts, we will be looking at SDG 6, inter-linkages between goal targets, how personally we can contribute to the improvement, aspects of social responsibility, corporate responsibility and other exciting stuff!
+In the coming posts, we will look at SDG 6, inter-linkages between goal targets, how personally we can contribute to the improvement, aspects of social responsibility, corporate responsibility and other exciting stuff!